carlesfernandez/docker-pybombs-gnsssdr/README.md

      $ docker build -t carlesfernandez/docker-pybombs-gnsssdr .

-You can change `carlesfernandez/docker-pybombs-gnsssdr` at your own preference.
+You can change the tag name `carlesfernandez/docker-pybombs-gnsssdr` at your own preference.

 ## Copyright and License